pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 If you haven’t worked with Linux before, it’s important to know that spacing, capitalization, and typos all matter when inputting commands.
 If one of the scripts associated with the pipeline gives you an error message when you try to run it, it may be because of one of these things, so this is always the first place to look when figuring out the issue.

 If you have questions at any point, ask an RA!
-They will be more than happy to help you out, and might teach you a neat trick/shortcut along the way.
+They will be more than happy to help you out and might teach you a neat trick/shortcut along the way.

 In order to practice each step in the pipeline, we will use a sample case located in `/rfanfs/pnl-zorro/Tutorial/Case01183_NiPype/raw`